mustafasaifee42/vr-viz-boilerplate/README.md

 ## Installation using Yarn
 This project uses `yarn`.
 Install it as described here [https://yarnpkg.com/en/docs/install](https://yarnpkg.com/en/docs/install) if you haven't already.

-To install this boilerplate, simply clone the repo and run `yarn install`;
+To install this boilerplate, simply clone the repo and run `yarn`;

 e.g.